brycewray/hugo-site/content/posts/2023/02/some-future-now-css-postscript/index.md

 */
 ```

 Don't misunderstand: I still maintain that my site (regardless of its build process) will likely never get the *full* benefits of using CSS custom properties.
-However, having managed the most onerous part of the transition between Sass variables and CSS variables where my styling files were concerned, I've decided to give CSS custom properties (and, with them, CSS Nesting) another go.
+However, having managed the most onerous part of the transition between Sass variables and CSS variables where my styling files were concerned, I've decided to give CSS custom properties (and, with them, CSS nesting) another go.